 Other ObjectivesUtah Cancer Action Network Target for Change:[[br]] Reduce the rate of colorectal cancer diagnosed at an advanced (regional or distant) stage among adults ages 50 to 74.[[br]] '''Utah 2020 Target:''' 32 per 100,000 population

-How Do We Compare With the U.S.?Utah's rate of colorectal cancer is currently and has been historically significantly lower than the U.S. In 2013, Utah's rate of colorectal cancer was 32.1 per 100,000 persons (age-adjusted) compared to the U.S. rate of 38.4 per 100,000 persons (age-adjusted).
+How Do We Compare With the U.S.?Utah's rate of colorectal cancer has historically remained lower than that of the U.S. In 2016, the age-adjusted rate of new colorectal cancer diagnoses in the U.S. was 37.4 cases per 100,000 persons, compared to 28.22 cases per 100,000 persons in Utah.

 What Is Being Done?Screening for colorectal cancer has recently been identified by the Centers for Disease Control and Prevention (CDC) as a priority public health issue.
 The Utah Cancer Control Program (UCCP) monitors the use of colorectal cancer screening tests by Utahns through the statewide Behavioral Risk Factor Surveillance System (BRFSS), which is conducted annually.